Adversarial Detection: Attacking Object Detection in Real Time: Conclusions

 \section{Conclusions}

 This paper has demonstrated that it is possible to attack an object detection system in real time.
 We generate human unperceivable adversarial overlays of arbitrary shapes to fabricate bounding boxes at desired locations.
+This attack could be a threat to the areas of traffic sign recognition and the autonomous driving field as a whole.

 In the future, we plan to investigate the effect of the attack on modular autonomous driving systems that rely on object detection models to perceive the environment.
 In addition, we will explore how to detect adversarial attacks so that we can embrace deep learning models in safety-critical robotic applications in a safe way.